hfunke/EnOceanSpy/README.md

 to log all incoming telegrams in file 'log.txt'.

-Have fun to analyze your environment for EnOcean devices.
+Have fun to seek your environment after EnOcean devices.